The World Justice Forum 2022 took place Monday, May 30 – Friday, June 3, 2022, in The Hague, Netherlands and online.

-Sign up for the World Justice Project's email newsletter to be the first to receive registration alerts, speaker announcements, and programming information.
+Sign up for the World Justice Project's email newsletter to receive the latest World Justice Project news, updates, and invitations.

 The global pandemic has underscored and exacerbated the lack of just, open, and accountable governance for all.
 As rule of law continues to deteriorate around the world, communities are falling further behind the ambitious goal to “leave no one behind,” as promised by the Sustainable Development Goals, adopted by all governments in 2015.
 In particular, the COVID-19 crisis has highlighted long standing structural inequalities and governance weaknesses that threaten progress.
 If communities are to withstand the next shock and fulfill the promise of sustainable development for all, they must strengthen the foundational elements of the rule of law.